espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 # User Guide for ESP-Hosted with Linux Host (Raspberry-Pi)

-This section elaborates about setting up  Wi-Fi and Bluetooth/BLE connectivity on Linux host using ESP-Hosted solution.
+This section elaborates about setting up control path, Wi-Fi and Bluetooth/BLE connectivity on Linux host using ESP-Hosted solution.

+## 1. Control Path

+* Control path is intended to setup all configurations at ESP32 side.
+These configurations could be related to services like
+  - Connect host with external AP (Wi-Fi router)
+  - Get configurations of external AP which host is connected
+  - Set maximum wifi transmit power of ESP32
+  - Find out current wifi power of ESP32
+* Control path command could be considered as first step before you can establish data path
+* It is way to verify if ESP-Hosted transport like SPI,SDIO is setup correctly
+* Overall [control path design](../common/contrl_path.md#2-design) and easy setup of control path using [demo application](../common/contrl_path.md#5-kickstart-using-control-path) is explained in [Control Path documentation](../common/contrl_path.md)

-## 1. Wi-Fi Connectivity
+## 2. Wi-Fi Connectivity

 Wi-Fi can be configured as either as `STATION` mode or `SOFTAP` mode or `STATION+SOFTAP` mode.
 * **STATION Mode**